Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] After developer handoff.
 - [ ] After Sprint Review.
 - [x] From the beginning and throughout all Sprints.
-- [ ] When the product is feature complete.
+- [ ] When the Product is feature complete.

 _[⬆ Back to Top](#table-of-contents)_